 *Click graph to view a larger version in a new browser window.

-This graph compiles all the data from that last two and shows the times of day when Beth’s baby was awake and asleep, as well as how long each of his “sleeps” lasted.
-In this graph, white shows all the times the baby was awake, and blue shows all the times he was asleep.
+This graph compiles all the data from that last two and shows the times of day when Beth’s baby was awake and asleep.
+It also shows how long each of his “sleeps” lasted.
+In this graph, white shows all of the awake periods, and blue shows all the asleep times.

 Do you see what we see?
 Right around the 3.5 month mark (mid-December, for Beth’s baby), the baby begins to settle into a sort of schedule.
 There starts to be more blue during nighttime hours, and more white during daytime hours.
 As Beth says,

-“One week in December, the whole schedule started appearing…magic!”
+“One week in December, the whole schedule started appearing.
+It was magic!”

 Move a little farther to the right, and you’ll notice that around the 6.5 month mark (mid-March, for Beth’s baby), a more consistent naptime schedule develops.
 At that point, you can see three pretty distinct blue bars, showing the baby’s morning and afternoon naps.